 Page 10 of 107

 presented by Carl Malamud, Scott Bradner

 Carl Malamud: Internet Talk Radio, flame of the Internet.
 Malamud: This is Geek of the week.
 We’re talking to Scott Bradner.
-He’s a consultant on the staff of Harvard University, he’s Area Director in the Internet Engineering Task Force for Operational Requirements, and has also been named in the special interim area looking at the …read the full transcript.
+He’s a consultant on the staff of Harvard University, he’s Area Director in the Internet Engineering Task Force for Operational Requirements, and has also been named in the special interim area looking at the question …read the full transcript.

+Page 10 of 107